 How many donors who gave previously are giving to your organization again?
 That’s your donor retention rate.
 Without knowing this number, you won’t know how well your fundraising efforts are doing.

-Donor retention rate is a primary indicator of your fundraising efficacy, it is important to get your calculation right.
+Donor retention rates are a primary indicator of your fundraising efficacy, it is important to get your calculation right.

 Now, depending on which group of donors you choose, you can calculate the: